sriramsoftware/IIA/README.md

 [KQ Analytics 2](https://github.com/exaphaser/KQAnalytics)
 was built on PHP.
-KQ Analytics 3 is being rebuilt from scratch as a partial port of v2.0, but will be designed in a more extensible way.
+KQAnalytics3 is being rebuilt from scratch as a partial port of v2.0, but will be designed in a more extensible way.
 It will have its own standalone server which should be reverse proxied to the outside world.
 As a result:

 - Installation will be slightly more complex (it's no longer a simple bunch of PHP scripts)